mpv-player/mpv/DOCS/man/options.rst

     manually.
 For example ``name/foobar`` forces the AO ``name`` to use the device ``foobar``.

+    .. admonition:: Example for ALSA

+        MPlayer and mplayer2 required you to replace any ',' with '.' and any ':' with '=' in the ALSA device name.
+For example, to use the device named ``dmix:default``, you had to do:

+            ``-ao alsa:device=dmix=default``

+        In mpv you could instead use:

+            ``--audio-device=alsa/dmix:default``

 ``--audio-exclusive=<yes|no>``
     Enable exclusive output mode.
 In this mode, the system is usually locked out, and only mpv will be able to output audio.